If writing a personal essay came with a step-by-step guide — and sadly, it doesn’t — the first step would be to read really good essays.

 Then dissect every paragraph, every sentence, every word and apply what you’ve learned to your own work.

-While there are fantastic examples of stellar essays lurking in nearly every corner of the Internet — and I’m thinking beyond the usual suspects like The New York Times, Oprah and The Washington Post — when I teach essay writing, I frequently turn to the following examples for the reasons cited bellow.
+While there are fantastic examples of stellar essays lurking in nearly every corner of the internet — and I’m thinking beyond the usual suspects like The New York Times, Oprah and The Washington Post — when I teach my personal essay writing course, I frequently turn to the following examples for the reasons cited bellow.

-Here are five must-read personal narrative essay examples.
+Here are six must-read personal narrative essay examples.

 1. The Fateful Discovery a Woman Made After the Sudden Death of Her Infant Child by Rebecca Gummere